andreypopp/xcss/README.md

 #### xcss.Stylesheet.toString(fn)
 #### xcss.Stylesheet.transform(fn)

 #### xcss.Stylesheet.map(fn)

+Produce a new stylesheet by running an `fn` function over all rules.

 #### xcss.Stylesheet.filter(fn)

+Produce a new stylesheet by filtering rules with an `fn` function.

 #### xcss.Stylesheet.flatMap(fn)

 ### xcss.Rule

 #### xcss.Rule.addSelector(fn)

 #### xcss.Rule.map(fn)

+Produce a new rule by running an `fn` function over all declarations.

 #### xcss.Rule.filter(fn)

+Produce a new rule by filtering declarations with an `fn` function.

 #### xcss.Rule.flatMap(fn)

 ### xcss.Import